dvdvideo1234/TrackAssemblyTool/readme.md

 position where the trace and relation rays meet.
 Press `ATTACK1` ( Def: Left click ) if you are happy with where the ghost is located and where the spawn piece will go at.

+#### The tool has too few track varieties.
+Can you make the pieces resizable ?
+In sorta yes, however, there is no way to add this feature natively and so far I did not found a decent method, which will not potentially break the entire game.
+While resizing props client-side is quite easy, in the server, this task is very hard, close to impossible.
+The gmod API does not provide an ellegant solution to this, which meets the real-time performance requirements.
+Resizing track curves is by far the most complex task of this sort as far as evert single piece is conserned.
+If you take the track width in consideratoion, the resizing method must not just select `X`, `Y` or `Z` axes, because the piece will get distortions along the curve ( ex.
+For 90 degree curves streching by `X` will increase first point lenght, however, it will also adjust the second point width ) In Gmod there is this [`PhysicsInitConvex`](https://wiki.garrysmod.com/page/Entity/PhysicsInitConvex) API that does just that, but the spawning will take a very long time considering the amount it tates to resize every polygon on the server.
+When the track is spawned outside the map bounds it will immidiately crash the game.
+Thus, I beleve that stacking two or more tracks is always better than resizing a prop !

 #### How can I use switchers ?
 I can't seem to make them work.
 Every addon has its own way for dealing with the switchers.
 Others that are not listed here do not have dedicated track switchers, so to switch them you must use two track pieces inside of each other.